Team Intrinsic scoops podium finish at Ocean Tri

 After bodysurfing in, we had a long run up the beach and a steep access path to the first transition, before grabbing the bike and heading out.
 The bike course was a dream for me: hills – and plenty of them.
 Short and steep, long and steep and some fast descents along with some more technical ones, it was a proper test.
 I felt awesome, passing people constantly so that at the turnaround I was 6th, including the earlier waves.

-I started to look out for Jon and saw him about halfway back with a massive smile on his face and a thumbs up.
+On the look-out Jon I saw him about halfway back with a massive smile on his face and a thumbs up.
 Swimming is his weakest discipline, but he loves the bike so was in his element.
 As I climbed the last hill to transition I was in 3rd place, but about 2 minutes behind both leaders.
 I was confident that I could pull some time back over the 12km trail run.

-I set off at a good lick and felt fine until we hit a huge uphill from Croyde to Saunton which seemed to go on for ever.
-As we reached the peak and started to descend I moved into 2nd place. given encouragement from the runner I passed.
-I continued to push but my legs were starting to feel tired, and as I jumped down onto Croyde Beach I spotted 1st place about 2 minutes ahead.
+Setting off at a good lick, I felt fine until we hit a huge uphill from Croyde to Saunton which seemed to go on for ever.
+As we reached the peak and started to descend I moved into 2nd place taking encouragement from the runner I passed.
+I continued to push but my legs were starting to feel tired.
+As I jumped down onto Croyde Beach I spotted 1st place about 2 minutes ahead.
 At this point I was less optimistic, knowing we still had to climb Baggy Point, but I tried to keep the pace up.

 By the time I reached Baggy Point, I was cursing my brother for signing me up to this event.
 The sand from the beach had sapped all energy from my legs.
-But it was a case of man up and get on with it, so after a couple of jelly beans I pushed on, finishing in 2nd place overall in 2:25:15.
+But it was a case of man up and get on with it.
+A couple of jelly beans later I pushed on, finishing in 2nd place overall in 2:25:15.
 I was a little over 3 minutes behind the very worthy winner, local lifeguard Jack Hutchens.

 Jon at this point was tackling the massive climb to Saunton and regretting his lack of run training.
-But in true Team Intrinsic spirit, with a smile on his face and “the longest two kilometres of my bloody life” behind him, he cruised into the finish in 3:31:24 to enjoy an athletes’ breakfast of a pasty and a can of coke.
+But he cruised into the finish in 3:31:24 in true Team Intrinsic spirit with a smile on his face and “the longest two kilometres of my bloody life” behind him.
+Now to enjoy an athletes’ breakfast of pasty and can of coke.

 We chilled, rehydrated and applauded more athletes across the finish line.
-By now the day had turned scorching hot, so with the surf calling we plunged in with tired arms and very tired legs.
+By now it was scorching hot, so with the surf calling we plunged in with very tired arms and legs.
 What a race though – the event’s headline is ‘Stunning & Savage’ and I couldn’t agree more!

 Team Intrinsic makes waves at Croyde Ocean Tri